NBA Rumors: Trae Young Says Reports Of Squabble With John Collins Were Overblown

 "It was over a regular film session.
 So there's no beef or anything in there to begin with.
 There hasn't been any locker room issues on my side.
 Anything that people were saying about locker room issues, there hasn't been one," he said.
 "It's all about our team and how we've been trying to get better in film sessions."

-The 2020-21 campaign has been an up-and-down affair for Atlanta so far, as they enter Friday’s games with a 9-9 record, which is good for seventh place in the Eastern Conference.
-They have quality wins over the likes of the Los Angeles Clippers, Brooklyn Nets and Philadelphia 76ers on the books, but also experienced a four-game losing streak earlier this month.
+The 2020-21 campaign has been an up-and-down affair for Atlanta so far as they enter Friday's games with a 9-9 record -- good for seventh place in the Eastern Conference.
+They have quality wins over the likes of the Los Angeles Clippers, Brooklyn Nets and Philadelphia 76ers on the books but also experienced a four-game losing streak earlier this month.

-As tracked by Basketball-Reference, Young is averaging 26 points, nine assists and four rebounds per contest, while Collins is logging nearly 17 points and eight boards on average.
+As tracked by Basketball-Reference, Young is averaging 26.2 points, 8.8 assists and 4.2 rebounds per contest, while Collins is producing 16.7 points and 7.7 rebounds per game.